BeresIvan/ReadmeGenerator/ExampleREADME.md

     *Steps required to install project and how to get the development environment running:*

-    Install npm, Install inquirer, start aplication by using node index.js in the command line.
+    run the flippin node index.js

     ## Usage

     *Instructions and examples for use:*

-    This is is just a demo version only.
+    lalalalalala

     ## Tests

     *Tests for application and how to run them:*

-    demo only.
+     this is a test.
+Houston we have problem!

     ## License

-    GNU AGPLv3,GNU GPLv3
+    GNU AGPLv3,GNU GPLv3,GNU LGPLv3,Mozilla Public License 2.0,Apache License 2.0,Boost Software License 1.0,The Unlicense

     ---